This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 Watch The Sunrise over Emerald Bay

-The view overlooking Emerald Bay is perhaps Lake Tahoe’s most iconic – and “one of the most photographed locations on earth.”
+The view overlooking Emerald Bay State Park is perhaps Lake Tahoe’s most iconic – and “one of the most photographed locations on earth.”
 While it’s awe-inspiring at any time, its location on the southwest corner of the lake makes it a great spot to experience sunrise.

 For all of my favorite photography destinations at Lake Tahoe (including many from this post), and the gear you’ll need to capture the shot yourself, check out The Best Photo Locations At Lake Tahoe.